tristanmkernan/filebin/README.md

 Then point your browser at http://localhost:$some_local_port.

+### Upload Limits

+While the application may support large (>2MB) uploads, if you use an underlying server, like nginx, you may need to configure an increase for upload limits.

+Please see this helpful link for documentation on changing upload limits for popular servers, including nginx and apache.
+[View it here](https://www.bookstackapp.com/docs/admin/upload-limits/).

 ## Motivation

 - To make it easier to send files between phone and desktop - why do I still use e-mail for this?